shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 The effects of this feature last for 1 day.
 The effects of this feature do not stack when used on the same equipment twice, before the effect wears off.

+## Squire

+A Squire is a Blacksmith who maintains weapons during the heat of battle, keeping their allies’ weapons in tip-top shape as they slice through hordes of enemies.

+### Quick Swipe

+At 3rd level, you’re so good at handling weapons that you can take and pick them up quickly.
+As an action, you may take a weapon that is not being held nor carried, or is being held or carried by a willing creature within 5ft of you.
+Then you may place the weapon in an empty hand or inventory of a willing creature within 5ft of you.

+If you placed it in a willing creature’s hand, they may use their reaction to make an attack with it.

+### Quick Cleanup

+At 3rd level, you’re so good at cleaning weapons that you can do it in a blink of an eye.
+When you Quick Swipe a weapon, you may use your object interaction to clean it, granting it a once per turn effect: if it rolls a 1 or 2 on a damage die, its wielder may reroll it once, using the new die value instead.
+The weapon keeps this effect until it lands a killing blow on a creature.

+### Quick Sharpening

+At 7th level, you’ve mastered weapon sharpening to the point you can do it on the fly.
+When you Quick Swipe a weapon, you may use your object interaction to sharpen it, granting it +1 to hit and the following effect: if the weapon crits, it lowers the target’s AC by 1 until end of combat.
+The weapon keeps this effect until end of combat.

+### Quick Snatch

+At 11th level, you can use Quick Swipe to target a weapon held or carried by an unwilling creature.
+Make a Sleight of Hand (Dexterity) ability check.
+If you succeed, you take the weapon and continue Quick Swiping as normal.

+### Quick React

+At 15th level, you learn to anticipate the moves of your allies and enemies.
+You may use Quick Swipe as a reaction, gaining an extra object interaction until the end of your next turn.

 # Multiclassing

 **Prerequisites.** To multiclass into or out of the Blacksmith class, you must have at least 15 Intelligence and 13 Strength.